 Vulval and vaginal problems in young girls often result in pruritus vulvae (itch affecting the female genital area).
 Causes and treatments differ slightly between prepubertal females and mature women.

 The prepubertal vulva is thin, delicate, and has a neutral pH, meaning it is easily irritated.
 Older women are somewhat protected by oestrogen-induced labial fat pads, thickening of the skin, and pubic hair.

-What causes pruritus vulvae?
+What causes pruritus vulvae in prepubertal girls?

 The main cause of pruritus vulvae in prepubertal females is contact irritant dermatitis due to the presence of chemical and/or mechanical irritants.

 - Urinating or bowel movement may contaminate the vulva with urine and faeces.

 - Soaps, bubble baths, laundry detergents, shampoo, and chlorinated pool water are potential chemical irritants.